 When the Aron Hakodosh is opened during Chazaras Hashatz, it is not obligatory to stand, since the Sefer Torah is not being moved.
 Some have the custom to stand.
-[The Rebbe was not particular about this, although he made a point of standing for Ho'aderes V'hoemunah and L'e-l Orech Din.]
+[The Rebbe was not particular to stand, aside for Ho'aderes V'hoemunah and L'e-l Orech Din.]